-Linking embed codes primarily applies to DTM and Adobe Experience Platform Launch users who use built-in Akamai hosting.
+Linking embed codes primarily applies to Dynamic Tag Management (DTM) and Adobe Experience Platform Launch users who use built-in Akamai hosting.
 Those who are self-hosting, please see the self-hosting section at the end of this article.

 A DTM embed code is a

 <script> tag that you embed in the HTML of your web page.

 DTM publishes this container tag file to the web host you specified, which is either an Akamai location or your own FTP location.
 The embed code that DTM provides is based on this host location.

 When a user visits your site in a browser, the browser requests the DTM file from this server, using the embed code, and loads it.

 In the diagram below, Step 1 shows DTM publishing the container tag to your specified web host.
 In Step 2, the browser requests the container tag, using the embed code, and the host responds with the published file.